AdobeDocs/experience-platform.en/help/segmentation/methods/streaming-segmentation.md

 | Segment of segments | Any segment definition that contains one or more batch or streaming segments. **Note:** If a segment of segments is used, profile disqualification will happen **every 24 hours**. | ![An example of a segment of segments is shown.](../images/ui/streaming-segmentation/two-batches.png) |
 | Multiple events with a profile attribute | Any segment definition that refers to multiple events **within the last 24 hours** and (optionally) has one or more profile attributes. | ![An example of multiple events with a profile attribute is shown.](../images/ui/streaming-segmentation/event-history-success.png) |

-A segment definition will **not** be enabled for streaming segmentation in the following scenarios:
+A segment definition will **not** be eligible for streaming segmentation in the following scenarios:

 - The segment definition includes Adobe Audience Manager (AAM) segments or traits.
 - The segment definition includes multiple entities (multi-entity queries).